mrkkrp/markkarpov.com/post/digital-photography-workflow.md

 The problem with RAW though, is that it's a term which does not map to a single file format.
 In fact, almost every camera has its own RAW format.
-For example, my Canon EOS R writes files with `CR3` extension which is different from `CR2` older Canon cameras produced and is also different from the formats other camera manufactures use.
+For example, my [Canon EOS R][eos-r-settings] writes files with `CR3` extension which is different from `CR2` older Canon cameras produced and is also different from the formats other camera manufactures use.

 It's not a big deal for users of proprietary software like [Abobe Lightroom][lightroom] on Windows or Mac because Canon promptly gives those